 the grade of the cancer (how fast growing the cells are)

-if the cancer cells are HER2 positive
+whether the cancer cells are HER2 positive

-if the cancer cells have receptors for the hormone oestrogen (which means they will respond to hormonal therapy).
+whether the cancer cells have receptors for the hormone oestrogen (which means they will respond to hormonal therapy).

-Wide local excision (lumpectomy)
+Wide local excision (breast-conserving surgery)

 Removing the breast (mastectomy)